reactwg/react-native-new-architecture/docs/turbo-modules.md

 ##### The `ReactPackage` class

-Then, you need a class that extends the `TurboReactPackage` interface.
+Then, you need a class that extends the `BaseReactPackage` interface.
 To run the **Codegen** process, you don't have to completely implement the package class: an empty implementation is enough for the app to pick up the module as a proper React Native dependency and to try and generate the scaffolding code.

 Create an `android/src/main/java/com/rtncalculator` folder and, inside that folder, create a `CalculatorPackage.java` file.